 Before you use your keystrokes to shame or insult someone — pause and think about yourself.
 Your online behavior is a reflection of your offline character.
 The way you treat others says a lot about you as a person.
 This is your reputation.

 - Be self-aware of your offline actions.

 - If you find yourself getting steamed, walk away.

-- Have zero expectancy of privacy — wherever you are.
+- Have zero expectation of privacy — wherever you are.

-- Treat people the way want to be treated, always.
+- Treat people the way they want to be treated, always.